Joystream/communications/blog/from-acropolis-to-rome/README.md

 #### Body

-After almost nine months of experimentation by testnet participants on Acropolis, we are now ready to move on to our latest release, codenamed Rome, which incorporates a variety of new features.
+After a long development development cycle, we are ready to move on to our latest release, codenamed Rome, which incorporates a variety of new features.

 The Plan
 --------